proshawnsky/Orbit-Project-GUI/README.md

 2. Form1.cs [Design]
 3. Form1.Designer.cs

-Hit the green play button at the top.
+With any one of these tabs as the active tab, hit the green play button at the top.
 You should see the GUI window open.